classeur/cledit/README.md

 cledit relies on browsers built-in MutationObserver API, so IE11+ is required.
 cledit uses Google's [DiffMatchPatch library](https://code.google.com/p/google-diff-match-patch/) as a dependency.
-Usage examples can be found in the `examples` folder.
+A usage example can be found in the `demo` folder.